by Jason Wasserman MD PhD FRCPC

-A margin is any tissue that has to be cut by the surgeon in order to remove the tumour from your body.
+A margin is any tissue that has to be cut by the surgeon to remove the area of HSIL from your cervix.
 If you underwent a surgical procedure such as a LEEP, your pathologist will examine the margin closely to ensure there are no abnormal cells at the cut edge of the tissue.
 Pap smears and small biopsies do not have margins.

 A margin is considered positive when HSIL is seen at the edge of the cut tissue.
-Finding HSIL at the margin increases the risk that the tumour will grow back in that location.
-The number and type of margins described in your report will depend on the type of procedure performed to remove the tumour from your body.
+Finding HSIL at the margin increases the risk that the disease will grow back in that location.
+The number and type of margins described in your report will depend on the type of procedure performed to remove the abnormal tissue from your body.

 Typical cervical margins include: